Día de Muertos, Day of the Dead

 While they serve her a plate of tamales.

-The Catrina changed her mind and left,
+The Catrina changed her mind & left,

 On this occasion I’m leaving without theft,